lovettbarron/reading-list/readme.md

 # Things I've Read and Learned From
 #### Andrew Lovett-Barron
-A collection of books (and articles) that have helped me develop.
+A collection of books that have helped me develop.
+Hopefully you might find something interesting in here!

 If you have recommendations (and I want them!), please submit as issues or find me on twitter [@readywater](http://twitter.com/readywater)